BILDUNGSLOGIN/public_api_docs/bilo_connect.md

 # BILO- Connect IdP- Structure Data API
 This API provides a simple structure for relevant Organization Structure data of an IdP.
-It provides two general routes:
+It provides three routes:
 - a route to provide an overview of authorized Organizations.
-This route is optional, but recommended (see also [Administered Organizations](#administered-organizations-administered_orgs))
+This route is optional, but recommended
 - a route to provide the complete structure data of one or more Organization
+- a route to provide user- specific context data

 ## Authentication
-Authentication should be handled as per OpenAPI- Specification
+Authentication should be handled as per OAuth2- Specification, and should be provided as a Bearer- Token in the Authorization- Header.
+The token should be provided by the IdP providing the API.

 ## Authorization
-The Authorization of the API is split in two parts.
-This is reflected as an example with the "scopes"- documentation in the OpenAPI- Documentation.
+The API should be protected by an OAuth2- Authorization Server.
+The API should provide scopes for the following routes:

-### Organization- Admin- Role (org_admin)
+### Organization- Routes (/orgs- and /org_info)
+The recommended way to authenticate a user against these routes is to use an Authorization Grant token (access_token of the user querying the API).

-The IdP must provide an OIDC- Claim (e.g. Role) to ensure that the current token is allowed to query the BILO- Structure- API.
+The IdP should provide an OIDC- Claim (e.g. Role) to ensure that the current token is allowed to query the API.
+This claim will also be used to limit access to the license manager application.

-#### Client Credentials Grant Token
-If a client credentials grant is being used for authorization, the implementation of this feature is up to the implementer

-#### Authorization Grant Token
+The token should be provided by the IdP hosting the API, whereas:
+- the `/org-info` - route will return a short list of the Organizations the user is allowed to administer
+  - should this route be not available, the list of organizations the user is allowed to administer should be provided in a claim, containing the org_id's of the organizations to be used in the `/orgs`- route
+- the `/orgs` - route will return the structure data of the Organization(s) the user is allowed to administer

+### User- Context- Role (/user route)
+The recommended way to authenticate a user against these routes is to use an Authorization Grant token (access_token of the user querying the API).

-This method allows a user which is allowed to access the BILO Licensemanager the additional right to query the BILO- Structure API of the corresponding IdP.
+The IdP should provide an OIDC- Claim (e.g. Role) to ensure that the current token is allowed to query the API.
+If the IdP does not provide this claim, access to the API will be available for all users of the IdP.
-Hence, a claim in the access token of the user (e.g. expressed as a Role) needs to declare this right.

-### Administered Organizations (administered_orgs)
-The IdP shall provide an OIDC- Claim containing a list of organizations, which the token holder is allowed query.

-This feature is optional, depending on the provisioning of the auth_orgs- API.

-#### Client Credentials Grant Token
-If a client credentials grant is being used for authorization, the implementation of this feature is up to the implementer

-#### Authorization Grant Token
-This claim must contain a list of allowed Organization- ID's

 # OpenAPI Specification